15 Data Structure, Algorithms, and Programming Courses to Crack Any Coding Interview

-This is a good course for fresh engineer graduate and experienced programmers who want to brush up their data structure and algorithm concepts before going for interviews.
+This is a good course for fresh engineer graduates and experienced programmers who want to brush up on their data structure and algorithm concepts before going for interviews.

 Here is the link to join this course — Break Away: Programming And Coding Interviews

 Many coding problems can be easily solved if you know dynamic programming but I have found many developers don’t even know about it, including some experienced ones.